Search programs

 Consider the specializations offered by the program and whether they align with your career goals.
 Some common fields in finance include corporate finance, investments, financial analysis, and risk management.

-Is a Master’s in Finance Right For Me?
+Is a Master’s in Finance Right for Me?

 Now that you’ve learned more about what a master’s degree in finance entails, you may wonder if it’s the right choice for you.
 Here are some questions to consider: